-WordPress is a powerful tool that used as content management system around the world.
-Those who are not familiar with the WordPress errors, then you have not used it to the extent yet.
+WordPress is a powerful tool that is used as a content management system around the world.
+If you are not familiar with WordPress errors, you have not used it to the extent yet.
 Even the most popular CMS has its flaws and problems.

-Have you faced 403 forbidden error before?
-A lot of the WordPress have faced this problem at least once.
+Have you faced 403 forbidden errors before?
+A lot of WordPress have faced this problem at least once.

-Did you know that more than 30% of the existing websites today is based on the WordPress?
-Probably not, but do you know that the popularity comes with wide-range of solutions to the problem.
+Did you know that more than 30% of the existing websites today are based on WordPress?
+Probably not, but do you know that popularity comes with a wide range of solutions to the problem?

 What is error 403 and how to fix it?